marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 The use of SCHC over the CoAP header applies the same description and compression/decompression techniques as the technique used for IP and UDP, as explained in {{RFC8724}}.
 For CoAP, the SCHC Rules description uses the direction information to optimize the compression by reducing the number of Rules needed to compress headers.
 The Field Descriptor MAY define both request/response headers and TVs in the same Rule, using the DI to indicate the header type.

-As for other header compression protocols, when the compressor does not find a correct Rule to compress the header, the packet MUST be sent uncompressed using the RuleID dedicated to this purpose, and where the Compression Residue is the complete header of the packet.
-See {{Section 6 of RFC8724}}.
+As for other header compression protocols, when the compressor does not find a correct Rule to compress the header, the packet MUST be sent uncompressed using the RuleID dedicated to this purpose, and where the Compression Residue is the complete header of the packet (see {{Section 6 of RFC8724}}).

 ## Differences between CoAP and UDP/IP Compression  # {#ssec-differences-with-udp-ip}